cdevents/presentations/cdCon-2022/devops-metrics-through-cdevents/presentation.marp.md

 <!-- Notes

-Let's now dive into each metric, to see which CDEvent types and data can be used to produce the data required.
+Andrea: Let's now dive into each metric, to see which CDEvent types and data can be used to produce the data required.

+EriK: Ok, with that excellent recap from Andrea on the four metrics we are talking about today, lets move on to looking at how CDEvents can help establish these metrics.

-Andrea
+Erik or Andrea ^_^
 -->

 ---